kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/mother.md

 ```

 ## Text-Fabric implementation
-In the Text-Fabric representation of the ETCBC4 database, *mother* is an *edge* feature.
+In the Text-Fabric representation of the ETCBC4 dataset, *mother* is an *edge* feature.
 The nodes correspond to the objects, and the edges to relationships between nodes.
 The edges that belong to the *mother* feature, correpond to the *mother* relationship.